kai0511/insider/README.md

 It needs the following arguments:
 1. *data*: A log-transformed expression data matrix;
 2. *confounder*: A confounder matrix;
 3. *interaction_idx*: An integer vector for indices of confounders to induce interaction.
-For example, as.integer(c(1,2)) means to consider interaction between the first and second variables;
+For example, as.integer(c(1,2)) means to consider interaction between phenotype and brain structures, with the above example data;
 4. *split_ratio*: define the proportion of elements in the data matrix used as test set for hyperparameter tuning.
 5. *global_tol*: defines convergence tolerance for INSIDER.
 Note INSIDER check convergence every 10 iterations;
 6. *sub_tol*: defines the convergence criteria for elastic net problems;